fadiEayad/MERN-Blog/README.md

 # MERN-Blog
 Building a blog from scratch using the MERN stack where we can add, edit, and delete articles.
-So far, only MongoDB, Express, and Node have been used; I am planning on adding some React to the project later.
+So far, only MongoDB, Express, and NodeJS have been used; I am planning on adding some React to the project later.